The 3 AM Question That Haunts Every Entrepreneur

 The Expensive Prison

-By 2013, the photography company had achieved something most entrepreneurs only dream of: complete market dominance.
+By 2013, my photography company had achieved something most entrepreneurs only dream of: complete market dominance.

 High-end clients.
 Interesting work.
 Incredible margins.
 Industry recognition.
 If you were stepping on stage at a fitness competition anywhere in the world, odds were you knew my name.